gitlabhq/gitlabhq/doc/ci/environments.md

 ## Limitations

 - You are limited to use only the [CI predefined variables][variables] in the `environment: name`.
-Any variables defined inside `script` will not work.
+If you try to re-use variables defined inside `script` as part of the environment name, it will not work.
 - If the branch name contains special characters and you use the `$CI_BUILD_REF_NAME` variable to dynamically create environments, there might be complications during deployment.
 Follow the [issue 22849][ce-22849] for